atoptima/Coluna.jl/docs/src/installation.md

 # Installation Guide

-Coluna requires Julia, MOI and GLPK as the default underlying MOI Optimizer for the master and the subproblems.
+Coluna requires Julia, JuMP and GLPK as the default underlying MOI Optimizer for the master and the subproblems.

 ## Getting Coluna.jl